akutzer/semantic-retrieval/TASKS.md

     - backbone: bert, roberta
     - loss functions: cross-entropy, MSE
     - query embs: 32, 64
+2. Train ColBERT models with the best hyperparameter configuration on MS MARCO v2
-2. Train ColBERT models with the best set of hyperparameters (determined in step 3) on (use the checkpoint of an on MS MARCO v2 trained model):
+3. Train ColBERT models with the best set of hyperparameters (determined in step 3) on (use the checkpoint of an on MS MARCO v2 trained model form step 2):
     - `harry_potter` (and maybe fine-tune on `harry_potter/human_verified`?)
     - `fandoms_all`
     - `fandoms_all` and fine-tune on `human_verified` dataset